atailh4n/KokKernel/README.md

 - A linker software on Windows builds or default GNU linker.

 > [!NOTE]
-> Optionally a Linux distro like Ubuntu, because easier and already has linker in it.
+> Optionally use a Linux distro like Ubuntu, because easier and already has linker in it.
+Windows doesn't

 ---